-As a spray foam insulation distributor, the topic of buying used spray foam rigs comes up often.
-We have customers who ask us for advice on this subject almost daily.
-As the Spray Foam Equipment Manager for IDI, I know buying a spray foam rig (or equipment) is a big decision, and the price of a new one is daunting to someone new to the business.
-In my experience, buying used spray foam insulation equipment can be one of the biggest mistakes a new contractor can make — and I learned this the hard way.
+As a leading spray foam insulation distributor, we often hear contractors discuss the topic of buying used spray foam equipment they have found for sale.
+We have customers ask us for advice on this subject almost daily.
+Having been in the industry as both a contractor and a supplier, I know buying spray foam equipment is a big decision and the price of a new setup is daunting to someone new to the business.
+In my experience, jumping into buying used spray foam insulation equipment too fast can be one of the biggest mistakes a new contractor can make — and I learned this the hard way.

-Let’s Walk Through the Pros & Cons of Used SPF Equipment
+Let’s Walk Through the Pros and Cons of Buying Used Spray Foam Insulation Equipment

-The bottom line is, if you do choose to purchase used SPF rigs, machines or other equipment, you must know who you’re buying from and what exactly you’re buying.
+The bottom line is if you do choose to buy used spray foam insulation gear or machines you find for sale, you must know who you’re buying from and what exactly you’re purchasing.
 As the industry leader in all things spray foam, we are upfront with you about what could go wrong with used equipment.

-The Pros of Used SPF Equipment (That May Be Too Good to Be True)
+The Pros of Buying Used Spray Foam Insulation Equipment On Sale (That May Be too Good to be True)

-Unfortunately, many contractors end up in a tough spot when they fall for the “pros” of used SPF equipment told to them by the seller.
+Many contractors, unfortunately, end up in a tough spot when they fall for the “pros” of used spray foam equipment told to them by the seller.

 Common selling points include: